NatXiao/LasISC-Hostel/README.md

 ## Challenges
 The challenge we expect to uncounter are:
   - the management of the reservation (dates, an reservation in advance), with insert and the queries.
-  - management of the time and our complexity of the project.
+  - the management of the time and our complexity of the project.

 ## Metrics